Bhavya1663-thedatasage/Shipping-Optimization/README.md

 - API rate limits may apply — include 'time.sleep()' as needed.
 - Ensure the respective environment variables are set up

+> © 2025 Shiva Bhavya Sree Muttireddy.
+All rights reserved.
+> This project is part of a course submission and is shared only for academic purposes.
+> Reproduction, reuse, or modification of any content is not permitted.